 Rhodes State College Workforce Development has partnered with Mitsubishi Electric Automation Inc. to establish the "Mitsubishi Training Center at Rhodes State College."
 The Center provides training on Mitsubishi Programmable Logical Controllers (PLCs) and Human Machine Interface (HMI) utilizing standardized Mitsubishi curriculum.
 Classes are taught by Mitsubishi-certified instructors.
 The Center brings nationally-recognized training locally.
-See the WDI homepage for more information and a schedule of classes.
+Click the title above to go to the website for more information and a schedule of classes.